Musical Theatre

 Peter Filichia Theatre Week

-What do Christy Altomare, Shoshana Bean, Ashley Brown, Josh Breckenridge, Ryan Breslin, Kristy Cates, Andrew Chappelle, Max Chernin, Max Clayton, Nikki Renée Daniels, Julian Decker, Alysha Deslorieux, Mickey Fisher, Mia Gentile, Jessica Hendy, Blaine Krauss, Marcia Lewis, Kevin McCollum, Pamela Myers, Karen Olivo, Faith Prince, Lee Roy Reams, Noah Ricketts, John Riddle, Raven Thomas, Tom Viola and Betsy Wolfe—to name just a few—have in common?
+What do Christy Altomare, Shoshana Bean, Ashley Brown, Josh Breckenridge, Ryan Breslin, Kristy Cates, Andrew Chappelle, Max Chernin, Max Clayton, Scott Coulter, Nikki Renée Daniels, Julian Decker, Alysha Deslorieux, Mickey Fisher, Mia Gentile, Sara Gettelfinger, Dorian Harewood, Jessica Hendy, Phillip Johnson Richardson, Blaine Krauss, Marcia Lewis, Kevin McCollum, Pamela Myers, Karen Olivo, Faith Prince, Lee Roy Reams, Mikayla Renfrow, Noah Ricketts, John Riddle, Raven Thomas, Tom Viola and Betsy Wolfe—to name just a few—have in common?
 They all attended CCM!

 Musical Theatre training at CCM includes:

-• a two-fold approach to vocal training with private voice lessons focusing on technique and “vocal coaching” that integrates voice and acting skills in the interpretation of the musical theatre song;
+• A two-fold approach to vocal training with private voice lessons taught by Musical Theatre voice specialists and individual and group vocal coaching classes that integrates voice and acting skills in the interpretation of the musical theatre song.

-• extensive dance training in ballet, jazz, tap, modern and Pilates, in addition to the opportunity to explore choreography for the musical stage;
+• Extensive dance training in ballet, jazz, tap and somatic practices.
+In addition, we offer students the opportunity to explore choreography for the musical stage in both the classroom and production settings.

 CCM's program consistently produces some of the most talented and well-trained collegians in the nation